Dr. Robert Blaine

 YEF 20th Anniversary

-Over the course of its 20-year history, the Institute for Youth, Education & Families (YEF Institute) at the National League of Cities has transformed how municipal leaders envision their roles in improving outcomes for all children, youth, and families in their communities.
+Over the course of its 20-year history, the Center for Leadership, Education, Advancement and Development at the National League of Cities has transformed how municipal leaders envision their roles in improving outcomes for all children, youth, and families in their communities.
 For residents to thrive, we need empowered local leaders who place the well-being of children, youth, and their families at the center focus of governance.
-The YEF Institute, current and former local officials and partners at the heart of this important work gathered for a kick-off of our 20-year celebration, reflection and re-commitment to our communities.
+The Center for Leadership, Education, Advancement and Development, current and former local officials and partners at the heart of this important work gathered for a kick-off of our 20-year celebration, reflection and re-commitment to our communities.

-Watch the video and learn about YEF through the years!
+Watch the video and learn about LEAD through the years!

-From seeding promising practices and innovative approaches to leading cross-sector initiatives, the YEF Institute supports local leaders in placing children and families at the forefront of decisions across a range of issues including education, public safety, early childhood, economy empowerment and community development.
+From seeding promising practices and innovative approaches to leading cross-sector initiatives, the Center for Leadership, Education, Advancement and Development supports local leaders in placing children and families at the forefront of decisions across a range of issues including education, public safety, early childhood, economy empowerment and community development.

 Education and Expanded Learning